Cod Wars: Scholarship

 The term "Cod War" was coined by a British journalist in early September 1958.
 None of the Cod Wars meet the threshold for a conventional war, (Note: Iceland has never participated in a full-scale war.) and are more accurately described as militarised interstate disputes.
 A 2016 review article found that the underlying drivers behind the desire to extend fishery limits were economic and legal for Iceland, but were economic and strategic for the United Kingdom.
 It, however, argues that "these underlying causes account for the tensions but are not enough to explain why bargaining failure occurred".
 After all, the outbreak of each Cod War was costly and risky for both sides.

 Several factors are mentioned to explain why bargaining failure occurred.
 The nature of nationalism and party competition for Iceland and pressure from the trawling industry for Britain are reasons that both sides took actions that were of noticeable risk to their broader security interests.
 Interdepartmental competition and unilateral behaviour by individual diplomats were also factors, with the British Ministry of Agriculture and Fisheries influencing the British government's decision "more than the Foreign Office".

 A 2017 study argues that both a combination of powerful domestic pressures on statesmen to escalate and miscalculation by those statesmen contributed to the outbreak of the Cod Wars.
 The study argues that Iceland won each of the Cod Wars because Icelandic statesmen were too greatly constrained by domestic politics to offer compromises to the British, but British statesmen were not as constrained by public opinion at home.

 Lessons drawn for international relations

 International relations scholars such as Robert Keohane, Joseph Nye, Hans Morgenthau, Henry Kissinger and Ned Lebow have written on the Cod Wars.
 The 2016 review article finds that lessons from the Cod Wars have most commonly been applied to liberal and realist schools of international relations theory and theories on asymmetric bargaining.
 It claims that the Cod Wars are widely seen as inconsistent with the precepts of the liberal peace, since democracy, trade and institutions are supposed to pacify interstate behaviour.
 A 2017 study argues that the "supposedly pacifying factors of the liberal peace – democracy, trade and institutional ties – effectively made the disputes more contentious".
 The Cod Wars are also held up as an example of the decreasing salience of hard power in international relations, with implications for realist theory which emphasizes the importance of hard power.
 Theorists on asymmetric bargaining have emphasized how Iceland, lacking structural power, can still have an issue power advantage, with its greater commitment to the cause.

-The current exclusive economic zones of Iceland, the Faroe Islands, the United Kingdom and of Ireland.
+The exclusive economic zones of Iceland, the Faroe Islands, the United Kingdom and of Ireland.